hexarad/optirad-docs/README.md

 Usage
 -----

-If you just want to publish some documentation do the following
+If you just want to publish some documentation you’ll find `.md` files in the `_docs` directory.
+Go ahead and add or edit the files, when you are finished the documentation site can auto-regenerates the site when required.

-1. Add a file to the `./_posts/` directory
+1. Add a file to the `./_docs/` directory

 ```
 ---